samhollenbach/BullpenTrackerServer/README.md

 ```bash
 python setup.py install
 ```
+If any of the packages fail to install, try to install them directly with pip.

 Next, indicate to Flask what project we want to run.
 Optionally, run the project in debug mode to enable auto-reloading on file changes.